MusicDataset/md_homepage/content/about.md

 # Music dataset

 ### Purpose
 Music Dataset is a platform that collects people's emotional responses after listening to classical music.
+While image classification and recognition have grown increasingly robust in recent years, the field of processing of music using deep learning are still relatively new.

+This is because there is much complexity involved in music.

 By labeling music with certain tags, I hope the dataset can solve the complexity involved in the abstract components of music, thus allowing it to be analyzed and classified by computer.

 The ultimate aim is to improve the field of music machine learning by providing a dataset for training.

 ### How to use it?
 The repertoires in this dataset have been sorted for easy find: